 Catechesis of the Good Shepherd

-This year, two levels of the Catechesis of the Good Shepherd will be offered at St. Mary: Atrium I and Atrium II.
+St. Mary’s offers Catechesis of the Good Shepherd Atrium I for children ages 4-6.
 This method of catechesis brings the children into an environment specially prepared for prayer and work which is known as the Atrium.
 In the Atrium the children find a variety of materials which allow them to enter into age-appropriate meditation on scripture and liturgy.
 Through individual and communal prayer and work, the children learn how to hear and respond to God, as they discover their own place in Salvation History.

 The time for the Catechesis will be Thursday evenings, 5:30-7:00pm.
 The doors of the Parish center will be open at 5:15pm.